owncloud/ocis/services/web/README.md

 # Web Apps

-Custom web applications can be provided to the users.
+The administrator of the environment is capable of providing custom web applications to the users.
 This feature is useful for organizations that have specific web applications that they want to provide to their users.

 It's important to note that the feature at the moment is only capable of providing static (js, mjs, e.g.) web applications